 There are many different ways to access investment funds, for example, through products such as an Individual Savings Account (ISA) or your workplace pension.
-It's important to remember that the price and value of investments and income derived from them can go down as well as up, and you may not get back the amount originally invested.
+It's important to remember that the price and value of investments and income derived from them can go down as well as up.
+You may not get back the amount originally invested.
 You should obtain professional financial advice before making any investment decisions.
+"It's important to remember that the price and value of investments and income derived from them can go down as well as up."